What is HHMI?

 Do you provide editable versions of your activities?

 All our activities are provided as PDFs, which are not directly editable.
 However, many of the student handouts contain fillable fields for student responses.
-If you require fully editable versions of certain documents, please contact us with a description of your needs.
+Additionally, many of our student-facing documents are also provided as Google Docs, which can be copied, edited, and uploaded on a variety of platforms and devices.
+You can access the Google Docs for a resource, when available, through the “Resource Google Folder” link in the “Materials” box on the resource’s webpage.
+Additional Google Docs requests can be made via this form.
+If you require other editable versions of certain documents, please contact us with a description of your needs.

 Why aren’t answer keys password-protected?

 As part of our commitment to maximizing resource accessibility, BioInteractive does not currently password-protect any resources.